alexward1981/good-start/README.md

-# nerd-alert
+# good-start
-A repo for my comic book collector
+A selection of files and settings I like to use to start a new project.